rabbitmq/rabbitmq-website/site/connections.md

 uses short lived connections.
 While with some workloads this scenario is difficult to avoid, long lived connections should be used instead when possible.

-[Management UI](/management.html) provides a connection churn rate chart.
+RabbitMQ collects metrics on connection churn and exposes them via [Prometheus and Grafana](/prometheus.html) as well a [,anagement UI](/management.html) churn rate chart.
 Below is a chart that demonstrates a fairly low connection churn with a comparable number of connections open and closed in the given period of time: